History of Milford Haven: Early history

 In April 1603, Martin Pring used the Haven as his departure point for his exploratory voyage to Virginia.
 The land comprising the site of Milford, the Manor of Hubberston and Pill, was acquired by the Barlow family following the Dissolution of the Monasteries in the mid-16th century.
 It acquired an additional strategic importance in the 17th century as a Royalist military base.
 Charles I ordered a fort to be built at Pill which could prevent re-enforcement of the Parliamentarian garrison of Pembroke Castle, and this was completed in 1643.
 On 23 February 1644, a Parliamentarian force led by Rowland Laugharne crossed the Haven and landed at Castle Pill.
 The fort was gunned from both land and water, and a garrison was placed in Steynton church to prevent a Royalist attack from the garrison at Haverfordwest.
 The fort was eventually surrendered, and quickly taken, along with St Thomas a Becket chapel.
 Just five years later in 1649 Milford Haven was again the site of Parliamentarian interest when it was chosen as the disembarkation site for Oliver Cromwell's invasion of Ireland.
 Cromwell arrived in the Haven on 4 August, meeting George Monck, before Cromwell and over a hundred craft left for Dublin on 15 August.

 By the late 18th century, the two creeks which would delimit the future town of Milford's boundaries to the east and west, namely Hakin and Castle Pill, were being used as harbours for ships to load and unload coal, corn and limestone.
 A ferry service to Ireland operated from Hakin around the start of the 20th century, although this ceased in the early 19th century.
 Although surrounding settlements at Steynton, Thornton, Priory, Liddeston and Hubberston/Hakin were established, they were little more than hamlets.
 The only man-made structures on the future site of Milford were the medieval chapel, and Summer Hill Farm, and its accompanying cottages.

 The 18th century − Foundation

 By the mid 18th century, the lands had been inherited by Catherine Barlow of Slebech, who at the time was living in London.
 In 1758 she married Sir William Hamilton, and on her death in 1782, he inherited the land in the Hubberston and Pill area.
 He became interested in the Pembrokeshire Coalfield, and the idea of developing the land and harbour into a town.
 Hon.
-Charles Francis Greville, his nephew, was given responsibility for managing the project, and in 1790 an Act of Parliament was granted which made it possible to continue.
+Charles Francis Greville, his nephew, was given responsibility for managing the project, and an act of Parliament, the Hubberston and Pill, Pembroke, Docks and Piers Act 1790 (30 Geo.
+3. c.
+55), was granted which made it possible to continue.
 In 1791, Mary Morgan visited Hubberston on a tour of Wales, and noted in her journal: